-Four years ago, Linda Lazoran was introduced to the Akron-Canton Regional Foodbank by a friend who was collecting for a Thanksgiving food drive.
+Six years ago, Linda Lazoran was introduced to the Akron-Canton Regional Foodbank by a friend who was collecting for a Thanksgiving food drive.
 Once she saw the magnitude of work at the Foodbank she began volunteering—and now is a proud regular volunteer.
-Linda can be seen almost every Tuesday and Thursday at the Foodbank, volunteering and spreading joy to those around her.
+Linda can be seen multiple times per week at the Foodbank, volunteering and spreading joy to those around her.

 You’ll find Linda in the Volunteer Center sorting food products, in the Commons tirelessly stuffing envelopes or completing a task for anyone in the Foodbank who needs her.
-She has a true heart of gold and also spends time volunteering at Good Neighbors in Goodyear Heights and at her church Grace Baptist of Akron.
+She has a true heart of gold and also spends time volunteering at other local nonprofits important to her.

 “I love volunteering at the Foodbank because I never feel like I’m sacrificing my free time,” said Linda.
 “I genuinely enjoy being here and working alongside like-minded individuals who all have a ‘heart of giving’!”